 If you have not set a monetary budget for your retainer, the revenue calculation method will help you monitor how much revenue you have already earned.
 This helps you track how much the client owes you for the work you’ve already completed.

-Managing retainer periods
+2. Managing retainer periods

 After you’ve saved your project, you can start running each billing period as a mini-project in Scoro.
 The default view always shows you the current period.

 Only the project progress bar in the top right corner and the Gantt chart track the progress of the entire retainer, not a specific period.
-You can read more about the project view from here.
+Everything else in the project view relates to the filtered period, eliminating unnecessary noise and allowing you to focus on what’s currently at hand.

+2.1.
 Planning activities

-You don’t need to link tasks with periods manually.
-Scoro will automatically show the task under the correct period based on the task start and end date.
+You don’t need to link tasks with periods manually - Scoro will automatically show the task under the correct period based on the task start and end date.
 The task is displayed under every period that overlaps with the task time frame.

 If you do not set start and end dates, the task is displayed under each billing period.
 Phases are also linked with billing periods based on their start and end dates.